Installation and SetupInstallation - Each User Installation - Multi-user Language Translations Personalize Your Templates

 Use a Decision Diamond

-If you're making a flowchart
+If you're making a flowchart (not a value stream map!)

 then the most popular way to illustrate divergent possible paths is to use a Decision Diamond.